 BAHA attract, which allows the placement of a subcutaneous magnet, that avoids the need for a trans-cutaneous abutment.

 For further information Cochlear Baha.

-This implant is placed completely subcutaneously, requiring approximately 4mm of bone to secure the implant.
-Once implanted the internal device connects to the external component magnetically in the same way that a cochlear implant does.
-The external processor, the Samba, is very low profile and this also minimises feedback.
+This implant is placed completely subcutaneously, requiring an adequate depth of bone: the new BCI 602 implant is significantly Once implanted the internal device connects to the external component magnetically in the same way that a cochlear implant does.
+The external processor, the new Samba 2, is very low profile and this also minimises feedback.

 The other feature of this device is that it is an active implant.
 This means that the microphones of the external device picks up a sound wave and converts this into an electrical signal.
 This is transferred to the internal component which then converts this into a vibration.
 The limit of sensorineural hearing loss is 45-50dB.

 The Medel Bonebridge: Internal component and external processor